The impact on the families

-Corry Cronje was the half-brother of Susanna Cronje who later married Theophilus Liddell.
+Corry Cronje was the half-brother of Susanna Cronje who married Theophilus Liddell.

 Corry’s brothers were more conspicuous in defending the Boer cause.
-They were members of the Harrismith Commando and would have participated in the actions in the Drakensberg passes and in defence of Naauwpoort during the Brandwater Basin Campaign.
-They would have been part of the force that made its way back past Witsieshoek and then dispersed.
+They were members of the Harrismith Commando and would undoubtedly have participated in the actions in the Drakensberg passes, the actions against the British in Natal in the early stages of the war, and the defence of Naauwpoort Nek during the Brandwater Basin Campaign.
+They would have been part of the force that retreated to Witsieshoek to escape the British advance.

-After their return from the Brandwater Basin action, two of the brothers decided that they had had enough of the conflict and were part of the surrender in Harrismith on 8 August 1900.
+After their return to Witsieshoek from the Brandwater Basin action, two of the brothers decided that they had had enough.
+In their claims for compensation, Adolph Johannes Cronje and Isaac Adolph Cronje indicated that they surrendered together on Klerksvlei on 3 August 1900, the day after Corry.
+29 30 Their fate was different from Corry’s.
 Prisoner of War (POW) records show that Prisoner 11687, Adolph Cronje, aged 22, and Prisoner 11688, Isaac Cronje, aged 32, were captured at Harrismith and sent from Natal to Ceylon (Sri Lanka) on 22 August 1900.
 They went on the SS Bavarian which departed Port Natal (Durban) on 25 August 1900, and arrived at Colombo on 5 September with 612 prisoners and 19 officers destined for the Diyatalawa POW Camp.

 |Diyatalawa POW Camp Sri Lanka

-The claim is interesting because it was in respect of provisions and a horse purchased from Patricksdale and “Taken by Imperial Military Forces” – ie not forcibly removed.
+The claim is interesting because the receipt was in respect of provisions and a horse requisitioned from Patricksdale and “Taken by Imperial Military Forces” – ie not forcibly removed.
 The requisitions by IOU were dated 6, 9 and 10 August 1900.
-The first would have been while British forces were taking occupation of Harrismith, the second, the day after the Cronje brothers surrendered, and the third a day later.
-One wonders whether the IOU was honoured.
+This was during the week after Isaac and his brother surrendered at Klerksvlei, while British forces were taking occupation of Harrismith.
+These items did not form part of his formal claim for compensation so it seems probable that the IOU was honoured.